TheGoodlike13/liberty_or_death/README.md

 Just a definition like my definition for `maven` is all that would suffice!
 The typical use case scenario!
 How does it look?
 How does it work?
 What are typical pieces of equipment and installation and why?
 That's it.
 Is it really so much to ask?
-It that really harder than providing an entire documentation wiki page with explicit details?
+Is that really harder than providing an entire documentation wiki page with explicit details?
 I just don't get it.
 It's almost like they *don't want* new people to come in and use their shit.
 And that's being generous to their intelligence!